Enhancing Multilingual LLM Pretraining with Model-Based Data Selection: Introduction

 However, these recent advances have primarily focused on English data.
 This emphasis risks further widening the disparity in LLM performance between languages, as less than half of internet content is written in English\footnote{\href{https://w3techs.com/technologies/overview/content_language}{w3techs.com/technologies/overview/content\_language}}.
 To address this concern, we aim to extend model-based filtering frameworks to multilingual datasets.
 While model perplexity-based filtering is commonly applied to multilingual datasets~\citep{wenzek2019ccnet, laurenccon2022bigscience, nguyen2023culturax}, the current state-of-the-art, FineWeb-2~\citep{penedo2024fineweb-2}, primarily relies on heuristic-based filters.
 In this work, we focus on model-based filtering with a quality definition that emphasizes: 1) structured data and 2) knowledge-rich data samples, to enhance multilingual pretraining datasets.

 To achieve this, we leverage embedding-based classification models.
 Firstly, we adopt the FastText quality filtering approach from DCLM to develop a unified framework for multilingual datasets that span diverse language families, scripts, and resource availability, focusing on Chinese, German, French, Arabic, and Danish as representative languages for our experiments.
 Additionally, we extend this embedding-based approach by incorporating Transformer~\citep{vaswani2023attentionneed} embeddings, specifically XLM-RoBERTa~\citep{conneau2020unsupervisedcrosslingualrepresentationlearning}, for filtering.
-We compare the performance between baseline FineWeb-2 data and our best FastText and Transformer embedding-based approaches in Figure~\ref{fig:mmlu_avg_cmn_deu_fra}.
+Figure~\ref{fig:mmlu_avg_cmn_deu_fra} shows the clear performance gains of our best FastText and Transformer embedding-based approaches over the state-of-the-art baseline FineWeb-2 data.

-In summary, our contributions are as follows: \begin{itemize}[itemsep=1pt,topsep=0pt] \item We propose a transparent, simple, and unified framework for multilingual model-based filtering at web scale, enabling data curation across diverse language families, scripts and resource availability. \item We present comprehensive per-language ablation studies of embedding-based multilingual quality filtering on top of the FineWeb-2 dataset~\citep{penedo2024fineweb-2}, achieving performance comparable to the baseline while using as little as 15\% of the tokens.
-We additionally analyze the impact of dataset contamination and multilingual LLM training. \item We evaluate the impact of different training datasets for data selection classifiers on the downstream performance of LLMs. \item We release the refined pretraining dataset\footnote{\href{https://huggingface.co/epfml}{huggingface.co/epfml}} covering 20 languages\footnote{Russian, Chinese, German, Japanese, Spanish, French, Italian, Portuguese, Polish, Dutch, Indonesian, Turkish, Czech, Vietnamese, Swedish, Persian, Arabic, Greek, Danish, Hungarian}, filtered using our proposed framework, along with the codebase\footnote{\href{https://github.com/epfml/fineweb2-hq}{{github.com/epfml/fineweb2-hq}}}, to advance multilingual language modeling. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize}[itemsep=1pt,topsep=0pt] \item We develop a transparent, simple, and unified framework for multilingual model-based filtering at web scale, enabling data curation across diverse language families, scripts and resource availability. \item We present comprehensive per-language ablation studies of embedding-based multilingual quality filtering on top of the FineWeb-2 dataset~\citep{penedo2024fineweb-2}, achieving performance comparable to the baseline while using as little as 15\% of the tokens.
+We additionally analyze the impact of dataset contamination.
+Lastly, our experiments show that our dataset doesn't suffer from the \emph{curse of multilinguality}~\citep{chang2023multilingualitycurselanguagemodeling}. \item We evaluate the impact of different data selection classifiers, in particular their training datasets, on the downstream performance of LLMs. \item We release the refined pretraining dataset\footnote{\href{https://huggingface.co/datasets/epfml/FineWeb2-HQ}{huggingface.co/datasets/epfml/FineWeb2-HQ}} covering 20 languages\footnote{Russian, Chinese, German, Japanese, Spanish, French, Italian, Portuguese, Polish, Dutch, Indonesian, Turkish, Czech, Vietnamese, Swedish, Persian, Arabic, Greek, Danish, Hungarian (dataset details in Appendix~\ref{app:sec:dataset})}, filtered using our proposed framework, along with the codebase\footnote{\href{https://github.com/epfml/fineweb2-hq}{{github.com/epfml/fineweb2-hq}}}, to advance multilingual language modeling. \end{itemize}